Estate & Trust Administration

 B. Community Property – Assets are distributed to the surviving spouse

-C. Beneficiary Designation – Assets are distributed to the named
+C. Beneficiary Designation – Assets are distributed to the named beneficiary

 - Life Insurance